Theobroma cacao L.

 Cacao beans and nibs have a long and colorful history, beginning in Central and South America before 1500 BC.
 The entire cacao fruit was used medicinally by the Mayan, Olmec and Aztec civilizations.
 These early American peoples also enjoyed consuming chocolate as a beverage; each culture adding its own mix of spices and flavorings to the drink.
 After the Spanish conquest in the 1500's, cacao made its way to Europe and began to spread worldwide.

-Beans, either whole or broken into nibs
+Raw beans, either whole or broken into nibs.

-This information is not intended to diagnose, treat, cure, or prevent any disease.
+This information has not been evaluated by the Food and Drug Administration.
+This product is not intended to diagnose, treat, cure, or prevent any disease.
+For educational purposes only.